Michael G. Smith

-Michael Smith teaches Russian History and Aerospace History, and is finishing a monograph on the history of Maurice Zucrow’s Jet Propulsion and Aerospace studies at Purdue University (between 1946 and 1969).
+Michael Smith teaches Russian History and Aerospace History, and is finishing a monograph on the history of Maurice Zucrow’s Jet Propulsion Laboratory at Purdue University (between 1946 and 1969).
 He received his Ph.D. from Georgetown University in 1991.
 Here are his publications:

 Rockets and Revolution: A Cultural History of Early Spaceflight (Lincoln: University of Nebraska Press, 2014).